akaJes/marlin-config/README.md

 * [git](https://git-scm.com/downloads)
 * [PlatformIO](http://docs.platformio.org/en/latest/installation.html) (optional)
 ## Using
-after run - choose a folder with Marlin repo or an empty folder for cloning
+After run appears a File dialog and asks to open any empty folder (then will be cloning for last version of marlin from github) or folder with the Marlin git repository
 # Installation NPM
 [![npm version](https://badge.fury.io/js/marlin-conf.svg)](https://badge.fury.io/js/marlin-conf)